 Defining Your Retirement Goal

 1: Your Salary.
 Enter a salary you want to live on during retirement in today's dollars.
 This should represent a lifestyle rather than an actual income or withdrawal amount.
-The payouts during retirement will be adjusted for inflation.
+The payouts during retirement will be adjusted for inflation (the calculator uses the estimate of the inflation rate to calculate the "inflation-adjusted salary").
 If you expect to receive income during retirement, the amount withdrawn from your nest egg is reduced to account for that.

 2: Years to Pay Out.
 The number of years you want your retirement nest egg to last is the second aspect of your retirement goal.
 Are you going to live until you are 100, 90?
 Are your kids going to support you when your nest egg runs out?
 Is the government going to support you?